In Your State

 C&C’s determined volunteers and staff helped defeat two bills in the Montana legislature in the 2015 session that would have outlawed aid in dying and imprisoned doctors who provide this medical option.
 In the end, bipartisan majorities rejected both bills over the course of three hearings, three committee votes and four floor votes.
 Aid in dying is authorized in Montana under a court ruling, which C&C is honoring with a report called “Five Years of Dignity: The Baxter Ruling and End-of-Life Freedom in Montana.”
 Please click on the Montana page to read the report, see a beautiful slide show featuring C&C activists – and find out how you can help protect and expand Montanans’ freedom to choose how they die.

 C&C’s ambitious grass roots and legislative strategy, combined with an explosion in public support during Brittany Maynard’s campaign, has put death with dignity on the fast track in New Jersey.
 In November 2014, the state’s Assembly passed The Aid in Dying for the Terminally Ill Act in a floor vote; the following week, the Senate President publicly committed to moving the bill through his chamber.
-That helped get the bill through committee, and the full Senate will be voting on it in the coming weeks.
-C&C arranged for Brittany’s widower, Dan Diaz, to sit down with key lawmakers in the Garden State following his national media appearances in next-door New York in January.
+That helped get the bill through committee, and the full Senate will be voting on it this fall.
+C&C arranged for Brittany’s widower, Dan Diaz, to sit down with key lawmakers in the Garden State following his national media appearances in next-door New York earlier in the year.